Skip to main content

 Status of Fulfillment by SMO

-The Financial Reporting Council (FRC) and the four Recognized Supervisory Bodies (RSBs) in the UK (ACCA, CAI, ICAEW, and ICAS) share responsibility for the quality assurance (QA) review system governing audits and assurance engagements in accordance with the Companies Act of 2006 and the Statutory Auditors and Third Party Auditors Regulations 2016 (SI 2016/649)).
-All have indicated that they have a fully operational QA review system in place, and that the QA review systems are compliant with SMO 1 requirements.
+The Financial Reporting Council (FRC) and the four Recognised Supervisory Bodies in the United Kingdom, ACCA, CAI, ICAEW, and ICAS, share responsibility for the quality assurance review system governing statutory audits and assurance engagements in accordance with the Companies Act 2006 and the Statutory Auditors and Third Country Auditors Regulations 2016 (SI 2016/649).
+These bodies have established operational quality assurance review systems that are aligned with the requirements of SMO 1.

 Current Status: Sustain

-AAT has implemented a process to continuously improve and develop its education and certification requirements to best meet the needs of accounting technicians in the UK.
-It offers qualifications for accounting, bookkeeping, and finance, with requirements for each detailed on the AAT website.
-AAT qualifications are regulated by the Office of the Qualifications and Examinations Regulator (Ofqual) in England, Northern Ireland and internationally; the Scottish Qualifications Authority (SQA) in Scotland; and Qualifications Wales in Wales.
-AAT’s qualifications are also formally recognized in Botswana by the Botswana Qualifications Authority (BQA).
+AAT maintains processes to review and develop its education and certification requirements to meet the needs of accounting technicians in the United Kingdom.
+The organization offers qualifications in accounting, bookkeeping, and finance, with requirements for each qualification detailed on its website.
+AAT qualifications are regulated by the Office of Qualifications and Examinations Regulation in England and Northern Ireland, the Scottish Qualifications Authority in Scotland, and Qualifications Wales in Wales.

 Current Status: Sustain

-Licensed AAT members in practice may prepare and submit the financial statements of limited companies that are defined as small under the Companies Act.
-AAT members in practice may also be licensed to undertake limited assurance engagements for companies that fall below the UK’s audit threshold.
-The AAT monitors International Auditing and Assurance Standards Board pronouncements and disseminates any matters relevant to its members.
+Licensed AAT members in practice may prepare and submit financial statements for companies that qualify as small under the Companies Act 2006.
+Licensed members may also provide certain assurance and related services for entities that fall below the statutory audit threshold.

 Current Status: Sustain

-In accordance with their charters and by-laws, professional accountancy organizations (PAOs) in the UK are authorized to establish ethical requirements for their members.
+In accordance with their charters and by-laws, professional accountancy organizations in the United Kingdom are authorized to establish ethical requirements for their members.

-All PAOs in the UK indicate that they have adopted the requirements of the IESBA Code of Ethics (2018 version).
-Furthermore, all PAOs indicate that they have an ongoing process to consider and incorporate new and amended requirements issued by the IESBA where they are not in conflict with national laws and regulations.
+Professional accountancy organizations in the jurisdiction indicate that they have adopted the International Code of Ethics for Professional Accountants (including International Independence Standards) issued by the International Ethics Standards Board for Accountants and maintain processes to review and incorporate new and amended requirements issued by the IESBA where they are not in conflict with national laws and regulations.

 Current Status: Sustain